vinaygoel/ars-workshop/README.md

 ##### Download Workshop #####

-This will create a copy of the workshop repository on your computer.
+Create a copy of the workshop repository on your computer by running:

-Run:

 ```
 git clone https://github.com/vinaygoel/ars-workshop.git
 ```

-Then "change directory" into the ars-workshop directory, and download software libraries needed for the workshop:
+Then "change directory" into the `ars-workshop` directory, and download software libraries needed for the workshop:

 ```
 cd ars-workshop && bin/download-libraries.sh